 Choose which email or mailing address you would like to have your translated document sent to.

 We typically deliver birth certificate translations in 24 to 72 hours via email, however if you need your document delivered in less than 24 hours, we offer rush translations for a fee of $150.

 Check Your Email or Mailbox

 A PDF copy of your translation will be sent to your email address and a physical copy will be sent to your mailing address if requested.

 Review and Approve Your Translated Documents

 Both the physical and electronic copies will arrive with a Certificate of Accuracy, which is signed and stamped by the certified translator to confirm that the translation is accurate and complete.

-The Certificate of Accuracy is required for immigration document translations to be accepted by the USCIS.
+Your birth certificate translation does not have to be notarized, but a Certificate of Accuracy is required for document translations to be accepted by the USCIS.

 This is one of the reasons why you shouldn’t translate your own birth certificate.

 Submit your document below to have your birth certificate professionally translated by LinguaOne for approval by USCIS.